-Trump calls Georgia governor to pressure him for help overturning Biden’s win in the state
+Trump presses Georgia governor in bid to ﬂip election result

 The president’s attempts to pressure Kemp come amid high political stakes in Georgia, where the U.S. Senate incumbents, both Republicans, face runoff elections against Democrats on Jan.
 5 that could determine which party controls the upper chamber.

-Trump is to headline a campaign rally for Sens.
-David Perdue and Kelly Loeffler in the state Saturday night — his first major political event since before the Nov.
+Trump headlined a campaign rally for Loeffler and Sen. David Perdue in the state Saturday night – his first major political event since before the Nov.
 3 election.

-GOP officials are working frantically behind the scenes to try to keep the president on script at the rally, worried that he will use the forum to attack Kemp and other state GOP officials who have resisted his pressure, according to a person familiar with the discussions.
+GOP officials were working frantically behind the scenes to try to keep the president on script at the rally, worried that he would use the forum to attack Kemp and other state GOP officials who have resisted his pressure, according to a person familiar with the discussions.

-But the president has remained fixated on his loss in the state, promoting baseless claims that Biden’s win was based on fraud, and appears furious with Kemp, a onetime ally.
-The president wants to “really go after him,” the person said.
+But the president remained fixated on his loss in the state, promoting baseless claims that Biden’s win was based on fraud, and appears furious with Kemp, a onetime ally.

+At his rally in Valdosta, Ga., Saturday evening, Trump briefly lashed out at Kemp for not embracing the president’s allegations of fraud.

+“Your governor could stop it very easily if he knew what the hell he was doing,” Trump said.
+He added: “So far we haven’t been able to find the people in Georgia willing to do the right thing.”

 The Georgia governor has become a punching bag for the president, who called him “hapless” on Twitter and told aides in recent days that Kemp was a “moron,” according to the person.
 He also complained to aides that Kemp should not have appointed Loeffler to succeed retiring Sen. Johnny Isakson in late 2019, saying he does not think she is a good candidate.